 Helen is sought after as a speaker as well as by the media for her expertise on topics such as supporting survivors of sexual violence, sexual violence prevention, racial justice, equal pay, women’s leadership, and women’s and girls’ empowerment.
 She is also an adjunct professor at Montclair State University since 2005 in the School of Social Work.

 Helen holds a Masters of Social Work from Rutgers, The State University of New Jersey, and a Bachelor of Arts in Psychology from Montclair State University.
 She is also a graduate of the New Jersey Child Abuse Institute and completed the Finding Words NJ program, a child-friendly forensic interviewing protocol for professionals involved in investigating and prosecuting child abuse.

 Helen’s love and passion for her life’s work in social justice is only topped by her love for her family.
-She is married to a professional musician in the Blues genre, and is the mother of six-year-old twins, Julia and Steven.
+She is married to a professional musician in the Blues genre, and is the mother of seven-year-old twins, Julia and Steven.

 Hanna Salvatore is a finance professional at Bergen County’s United Way and Chief Administrator of Women United in Philanthropy, a women’s giving circle that pools philanthropy to make a large impact on the lives of women.
 Hanna is also a former Wall Street operations executive.
 Hanna brings her passion for efficiency and the YWCA’s mission as well as her finance and operations experience to the YWCA Northern New Jersey Board of Directors, which she joined in January 2016.
 LinkedIn